cslammy/logisim_evolution/README.md

 # logisim_evolution
 simulations for LogiSim....

-Please see the last paragraphs of this blog post: https://audiodiwhy.blogspot.com/2021/08/digital-fun-damentals-inputs-outputs.html
+Please see the last paragraphs of this blog post: https://audiodiwhy.blogspot.com/2021/08/digital-fun-damentals-inputs-outputs.html, this repo contains the content I mention in the post.

 How to use the files: